Is American English Going To Take Over British English Completely? - Slashdot

 From what I understand English is the business language in India and one of the few common languages that most of the educated inhabitants speak.

-Adopt those words and expressions that make sense (Score:2)
+Adopt those words and expressions that make sense (Score:2, Informative)

 Where words have more specificity, use those that are more specific.